 By Glenn D. Bradley in 1913

-The above are random extracts from frontier newspapers, printed while the Pony Express was running.
-The Express could never have existed on its high plane of efficiency, without an abundance of coolheaded, hardened men; men who knew not fear and who were expert – though sometimes in vain – in all the wonderful arts of self-preservation practiced on the old frontier.
-That these employees could have performed even the simplest of their duties, without stirring and almost incredible adventures, it is needless to assert.
+The above are random extracts from frontier newspapers, printed while the Pony Express ran.
+The Express could never have existed on its high plane of efficiency without an abundance of coolheaded, hardened men, men who knew not fear and who were expert – though sometimes in vain – in all the wonderful arts of self-preservation practiced on the old frontier.
+It is needless to assert that these employees could have performed even the simplest of their duties without stirring and almost incredible adventures.

 The faithful relation of even a considerable number of the thrilling experiences to which the “Pony” men were subjected would discount fiction.
 While history can pay the tribute of preserving some anecdotes and their collective achievements, it must be forever silent as to many of their personal acts of heroism.

 While lasting praise is due to the faithful station men who, in their isolation, so often bore the murderous attacks of Indians and bandits, it is, perhaps, to the riders that the seeker of romance is most likely to turn.
 The riders’ skill and fortitude made the operation of the line possible.
 Both riders and hostlers shared the same privations, often being reduced to the necessity of eating wolf meat and drinking foul or brackish water.

 While each rider was supposed to average 75 miles a trip, riding from three to seven horses, accidents were likely to occur, and it was not uncommon for a man to lose his way.
 Such delays meant serious trouble in keeping the schedule, keyed up, as it was, to the highest possible speed.
 The most exciting episodes took place when confronting such emergencies and performing the duties of comrades who had been killed or disabled while awaiting their turns to ride.